BlaiseRodrigues/SingleLayerNN/README.md

-# SingleLayerNN implemented as a part of Course work.
+# SingleLayerNN implemented as a part of Course work(Fall 2020).
 Single Layer Neural Network from Scratch using Python and Pytest for testing.

 How to run?